 In addition, national economists have researched the value of investing in early childhood programs and found that dollars invested early in a child's life yield extraordinary public returns - a savings of \$3.78 to \$17.07 for every dollar invested2.
-Data from October 2011 to October 2012 MITP child count indicate that of the 7,086 children who exited MITP, 2,537 children did not require preschool special education services.
-Based on a cost per child figure of \$10,577, a total savings of \$26,833,849 can be realized.
+Data from October 2011 to October 2012 MITP child count indicate that of the 8,580 children who exited MITP before age 3, 2,550 children did not require preschool special education services.
+Based on a cost per child figure of \$10,577, a total savings of \$26,971,350 can be realized.

-Program Overview
+Maryland Infants and Toddlers Program Overview

-The interagency service delivery component of Maryland's family-centered early intervention system includes local lead agencies, local school systems, health departments, and departments of social services, and other public and private agencies.
-Under COMAR 13A.13.01, each local Infants and Toddlers Program:
+The interagency service delivery component of Maryland's family-centered early intervention system includes local lead agencies, local school systems, health departments, departments of social services, and other public and private agencies.
+Under COMAR 13A.13.01 and 13A.13.02, each local Infants and Toddlers Program: